 The PDP-WT recommends that even though a Working Group currently forms the basic mode of operation for a PDP, there should be flexibility to accommodate different working methods if deemed appropriate by the GNSO Council, in accordance with the GNSO Operating Rules.
-Any such new working methods must contain each of the elements set forth in the ICANN Bylaws and PDP Manual.
+For example, in the past use has been made of "Task Forces" as well as a "Committee of the Whole".
+Any such new working methods must contain each of the mandatory elements set forth in the ICANN Bylaws and PDP Manual.